-(2) slopes correlate to independent metrics of inhibition? or the domain generability of the inhibitory function involved in lexical selection.
+(2) slopes correlate to independent metrics of inhibition?
+This allows us to investigate the domain specificity vs the domain generability of the inhibitory function involved in lexical selection.
 In order to investigate this question, we use in this experiment both metrics extracted from the linguistic task itself (by relying on the delta plot procedure) and also in independent nonlinguistic metric.
 One implicit assumption is that if there is a compensation of the right IFG to the left one, in difficult context of production, due to the lower involvement (this part has been shown unreliably in language production experiment) of this area for language in healthy participant, then this part could reflect a more domain general abilities. )

-(-> entire distribution rather than only tail of distribution now that all trials are assumed to be difficult?
+(3) correlations between RT and metrics of inhibition, working memory, sustained attention (-> hypothesis that entire distribution rather than only tail of distribution now that all trials are assumed to be difficult?

+Methods

+Planned analyses

+Results

+General Discussion

-Beyond properties at the item and participant levels accounting for latencies in a particular task, studies conducted in various cognitive domain demonstrate that contextual features of a task are also affecting performances.
+Beyond properties at the item and participant levels accounting for latencies in a particular task, it is likely that contextual features of a task are also affecting performances.
+Such contextual effects have been shown in different domains.
 Participants can adjust their performances to requirement of the tasks that are made explicit such as rewards, or by tracking and adjusting their own performances.
-For instance, it has been shown that rewarding participants affect response times (e.g. Cappa et al., 2013), enhance perceptual discrimination (e.g. Engelmann et al., 2009), short-term memory (Jimura et al., 2010), and inhibitory control (Chung et al., 2011; Yamaguchi et al., 2019).
+For instance, it has been shown that rewarding participants affect response times (in what task?e.g. Cappa et al., 2013), enhance perceptual discrimination (e.g. Engelmann et al., 2009), short-term memory (Jimura et al., 2010), and inhibitory control (Chung et al., 2011; Yamaguchi et al., 2019).
 Studies demonstrate that in tasks involving top-down control, where participants have to process congruent and incongruent stimuli (e.g. in the Stroop task with congruent or incongruent color-word combinations), differences in response time(RT) between incongruent and congruent trials is usually larger following congruent trials than following incongruent trials (Gratton et al., 1992).
 This effect called the Gratton effect and demonstrate that performances of participants at a particular trial is affected by what happened at the previous trial.

 The existence of such contextual effect have been shown in single word studies, although the extent to which they affect inter and intra individual variability in naming latencies is not known.
 For instance, Shitova el al. (2017) demonstrated the presence of the Gratton effect in the picture word interference task (PWI; Glaser, 1984).
 In this task, participants have to produce the name of a picture displayed along a word distractor, this word distractor being either semantically related or unrelated to the picture.
 Usually in this paradigm, larger latencies are observed for the related condition as compared to the unrelated one.
 One theoretical explanations of this effect is given by the lexical selection-by-competition account (Levelt et al., 1999) of single word production.
 According to this account, when a single word has to be produced, a lemma need to be selected.
 The selection process would be competitive, meaning that in order for the correct lemma to be produced, alternative candidates would need to be inhibited.
 Hence, in the context of the PWI task, the effect of the distractor would be to increase the activation of the alternatives candidates and thereby to increase the level of competition occurring during lemma selection.
-Finding of the Gratton effect in the PWI (Shitova et al., 2017), within the lexical selection-by-competition account, would then indicate that lexical selection is a process that could be dependent of particular context of production, and under participant control.
+According to Shitova et al., 2017, the Gratton effect in the PWI (, within the lexical selection-by-competition account), indicates that lexical selection is a process that could be dependent of particular context of production, and under participant control.